Gkcloud5/Better-future/05-Interview Point of view/04 -Linkeddin/01- Ask person to refer.md

 I'm kindly requesting your support in the form of a referral.
 Your endorsement would mean a lot to me and greatly enhance my chances of being considered for the role.
 I'd be happy to provide more details or my resume if that would help.
 Thank you so much for your time and consideration.

+## Sample 2:

+Hi Avinash,

+I came across the Frontend Engineer role at Nagarro and am interested in applying.
+Would you be open to sharing my resume with the hiring team so they know about my interest in this role?
+Happy to chat more if you have the time.
+Looking forward to hearing from you.

+Michael

+## Sample 3:

+I have 2.
+I came across the Frontend Engineer role at SquareSpace and am interested in applying.
+Would you be open to sharing my resume with the hiring team so they know about my interest in this role?
+Happy to chat more if you have the time.
+Looking forward to hearing from you.